anders-wartoft/LogGenerator/README.md

 ### Read a file, change the date from the lines in the file to the date right now and print to the console

-Example: If a log locks like this:
+Example: If a log looks like this:

 `Sat Dec 03 00:35:57.108 Usb Host Notification Apple80211Set: seqNum 5459 Total 1 chg 0 en0`